roytang/blog/content/post/2006/06/magic-regionals-2006.md

 Yeah, same story here.
-I think my mistake was I keep shooting down Fetters instead of Arenas&#8230;but eh, the deck is really far superior.
+I think my mistake was I keep shooting down Fetters instead of Arenas... but eh, the deck is really far superior.

 Round 5 vs Greater Good

 Well, my back is starting to ache by now.
-One of the guys I came here with managed to get a monoblock chair with a back&#8230;oh what I would give for that.
+One of the guys I came here with managed to get a monoblock chair with a back... oh what I would give for that.
 Oh yeah, the game.
 I ate a lot of Kokushos and Yoseis, that's what I remember.
 And he kept using the Top every turn.
 After a while I stopped caring and didn't even check whether he was cheating me with the Top or not.

 Anyway, it was about 5 PM at that time, and there were 3 rounds to go.
 But I figured I wouldn't make it anyway, and I had to catch up on work, so I said goodbye to the guys and went back to the office.

 Most important lesson learned: Next time, just play aggro.
 With an eight-round tournament, playing a control deck is likely to give you a migraine by round four or five.
 And the metagame is so wide, it's useless trying to prepare for everything anyway, so just throw caution to the winds and send your creatures in the red zone.
-Oh yeah, a Gruul deck which I helped prepare (the base of the deck came from me) did a lot better than me&#8230;his record was 3-2 by the fifth round.
+Oh yeah, a Gruul deck which I helped prepare (the base of the deck came from me) did a lot better than me... his record was 3-2 by the fifth round.